Package 'PLSDAbatch'

 X

 A numeric matrix to be deflated.
-It assumes that samples are on the row, while variables are on the column.
+It assumes that samples are on the rows and variables are on the columns.
 NAs are not allowed.

-A component to be deflated out from the matrix.
+A numeric vector or single-column matrix representing the component to be deflated out from the matrix.

 Value